Legacy

 1950

-The family enters the travel sector with the establishment of the Mondejar Airline Ticketing Office, connecting the region to expanding international aviation and mobility.
-This continues today through Mondejar Travels, which develops curated international travel experiences.
+The family enters the travel sector through the Mondejar Airline Ticketing Office, connecting the region to expanding international mobility.

 1950s